skiselev/xiflash/README.md

 The utility can program any series of consecutive flash ROM sectors, also known as pages or blocks, mapped to the system's memory with the provided image file.
 Thus it is possible to reprogram other parts of the flash ROM, for example program a BIOS extension ROM, like XT-IDE BIOS, to the available ROM space.

-By default xiflash works on 0xF8000-0xFFFFF range, which is normally used by system's BIOS, unless progamming or verifying 64 KiB images, in which case the default is to use 0xF0000-0xFFFFF range.
+By default xiflash works on 0xF8000-0xFFFFF range, which is normally used by system's BIOS, unless progamming or verifying 64 KiB images or 128 KiB images, in which case the default is to use 0xF0000-0xFFFFF range or 0xE0000-0xFFFFF range respectively.

 ## Important Notes